OwnMarket/SmartContracts/docs/CHXTokenSwap.md

 Allocation of native CHX tokens on Own blockchain will be performed by Own staff once a week.

 Tokens will be allocated to individual CHX addresses on Own public blockchain from genesis address `CHXGEzcvxLFDTnS4L5pETLXxLsp3heH6KK1`.
-Balance on genesis address represents unallocated tokens for which swap process is not yet finished, or it wasn't even initiated by the token holders.
+Balance on genesis address represents unallocated tokens for which swap process is not yet finished, or it wasn't even initiated by the ERC20 CHX token holders.

 You can check the balance of your native CHX address by entering it in the [Address info page in Own wallet](https://wallet.weown.com) and clicking the "Get address info" button.